Thursday, May 2, 2024

 those laurelled heralds,

-whorled of beard
+whorled of beard,

-on their knothole thrones,
+brave on their knothole thrones

-tilting
+and tilting

 toward supple boughs,

-smooth as a bassoon, which hum
+smooth as a bassoon, which hums

-faint of pianissimo their breeze-fed fugues,
+faint of pianissimo a breeze-fed fugue,

-the whole forest
+the whole of the forest

 whispery with music.